C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 By Christian Lotz

-*Learning outcome - understand how availability of digital data, internet, and community, impact the production and communication of maps*
+*Learning outcome - understand how availability of digital data, internet, and community, impact, democratize, and make more transparent the production and communication of maps*

 Times of war are times of massive map production.
 While military maps are kept secret during the war, because they depict points of strategic interest, there is a huge number of maps produced for public use to inform about the war (advancement of troops, loss of territory etc) **or as means of propaganda.** Public maps about warfare are a highly sensitive source for historiography, because wars are fought not only with weapons, but also with images.
 Therefore, we should guide a special focus on questions like who provided information and data to be shown on the map, and what was the particular purpose of the production of such public maps.

-In this part of the lesson, we compare maps from the World War One and maps of the Russian-Ukrainian War since 2022.
+In this part of the lesson, we compare maps from World War One and maps of the Russian-Ukrainian War since 2022.
 During World War One, public maps about the war were mainly published in newspapers and journals.
 Most of these maps had a relatively small scale, i.e. the map showed a rough sketch of the front line between two countries in a scale of 1:1 Million to 1:5 Million.
 In case a part of the front line was of particular interest, some publishers added medium scale maps, for example about Verdun and its surroundings on the Franco-German front.

-Illustration 4-1: Verein für Kriegshilfe: Map of the Western front as of February 1915
+Figure XX: Verein für Kriegshilfe: Map of the Western front as of February 1915

 ![Verein für Kriegshilfe: Map of the Western front as of February 1915](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Muenchen_Voelkerkrieg_01.jpg "Verein für Kriegshilfe: Map of the Western front as of February 1915")